 - Hand-eye coordination movement

 Your child will need to put in more effort for these actions.
 Therefore, it indicates that the energy of your child is increasing.
-Eventually, it also points out that the appetite of the child is increasing.
+Eventually, it also points that the appetite of the child is increasing.

 Many babies may also experience a sudden increase in their appetite.
 This is mostly because of growth.
 However, if you notice any such situation, it does not mean that you should start the weaning process.
 Often the baby is likely to return to their normal state.

 If the baby pushed food out of the mouth, it means that they aren’t ready to swallow.
-If you are new and do not understand the process, you must consider visiting a pediatrician.
+If you are new and do not understand the process, you must consider visiting a paediatrician.
 They will help you determine if the child is ready for weaning or not.

 2. When does the baby start to wean?

 According to health professionals, a baby is ready to wean by the age of four to six months.
 If you are starting solid food for your children, you must consider administering it.
 Usually, parents must start giving solid food to children at the age of six months.